Ebiquity/EbiquityMobileBinaries/README.md

-# HeimdallApks
+# Ebiquity mobile binaries

-Apks for the Heimdall Project
+Apks for the Mithril and Heimdall projects

 ## Install ADB tools on your computer and then
 * Run: